duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

-# Attack_Defense_NetworkAnalysis_SOC
+# SIEM_SOC
-# Supporting SOC infrastructure - Offensive security assessment and analysis, defensive security investigation and analysis, and network forensics and analysis.
+# Supporting SOC infrastructure - Combining offensive security, defensive security, and network analysis

-[comment]: # (02272022)
+[comment]: # (this is the syntax for a comment)

 This project is organized into the following sections and subsections:
 - **Network Topology:** Live network environment